 SelfDecode is the cheapest of the remaining DNA tests at just $90, however, you will need to pay for a membership if you want to access health reports.
 Although, you can use existing DNA data from another provider with your membership.

 The DNA tests from Living DNA and GenePlanet are similarly priced, and although they are more expensive than blood tests, you do get a lot of additional insights for your money, as well as personalized recommendations to improve your health and wellness.

-InsideTracker is by far the most expensive, with the cheapest option offering B12 analysis just a shade under $400.
+InsideTracker is by far the most expensive, with the cheapest option offering B12 analysis just under $400.
 B12 is just one of the biomarkers measured in this test, with many others associated with health and fitness analyzed.

 Which Is the Best At-Home Vitamin B12 Test?

-Which test you should choose depends on whether you want to know your predisposition to deficiency or your current levels of vitamin 12.
+Which test you should choose depends on whether you want to know your predisposition to deficiency or your current levels of vitamin B12.
 It also depends on whether you’re interested in additional nutrition, predisposition, or health insights.

 If you want to take the complications out of boosting your levels of vitamin B12, as well as other micronutrients, you may be interested in Vitl and it’s tailored supplement subscriptions.

 |DNA or Blood Test||Physician/Nurse Consultation||Dietary Advice||Time to Results||Starting Price|

 |Living DNA||DNA||✖||✔||6-8 weeks||$129.00|